Teaching journalists

 ......................................................

-Here are a few more who have changed course . . .
+And here are a few more who have multi-tasked . . .

 Paul Mace, an enthusiastic football fan since he was a youngster, has written ‘One Flew Over the Magpies Nest,’ – a hefty history of his beloved Notts County.